-Shin splints is a general catch all term used to describe pain in the front of the lower leg of where there are a number of specific causes.
+Shin splints is not a specific injury itself but are the common name often given to pain at the front of the lower leg of which there may be a number of causes.
+The most common cause is medial tibial stress syndrome.

 Less common causes of shin pain